-Paige DiFiore is the Editorial Assistant at Credit.com and is a Journalism student at Marist College and the blogger behind eyelinerwingsandprettythings.com.
+Paige DiFiore is the former Editorial Assistant at Credit.com and a Journalism student at Marist College and the blogger behind eyelinerwingsandprettythings.com.
 She loves soft kittens, sharp wit and even sharper eyeliner wings.

 Certain credit cards and other financial products mentioned in this and other sponsored content on Credit.com are Partners with Credit.com.
 Credit.com receives compensation if our users apply for and ultimately sign up for any financial products or cards offered.